 General Program Requirements

-You may qualify for Supplemental Security Income if you meet the conditions below:
+You may qualify for SSI if you meet the conditions below:

 - You are age 65 or older, blind, or disabled.

 - You live in one of the 50 states, the District of Columbia, or the Northern Mariana Islands; except for a child of military parent(s) assigned to permanent duty anywhere outside the U.S. or certain students temporarily abroad.

 - You are a citizen or national of the U.S., or

 - You are a non-citizen who meets one of the requirements below: